-Tyler O’Connell is a partner in the Corporate and Commercial Litigation group.
-He represents companies, members of management and investors in business disputes before the Delaware courts.
+Tyler O’Connell represents companies, members of management and investors in business disputes before the Delaware courts.
 Tyler also counsels directors, officers and managers of Delaware business entities in connection with transactions that involve litigation risk.

 Tyler has represented parties in the Delaware Court of Chancery in disputes over the ownership, control, and management of Delaware business entities, including corporations, partnerships and limited liability companies.
 His clients include significant investors as well as directors, officers, general partners and other members of management.
 Tyler frequently litigates claims for breach of fiduciary duties and breach of limited partnership agreements and limited liability company agreements, as well as governance disputes and control contests, advancement actions, books and records litigation, appraisal actions, and other statutory proceedings under the Delaware General Corporation Law, the Delaware Limited Liability Company Act and the Delaware Revised Uniform Limited Partnership Act.